MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 - Renamed some Dashboard tiles
 - Added new rules targeted to the SQL Server Agent Job: "SQL Server Agent Job Duration Alert Rule" and "SQL Server Agent Job Duration" performance rule
 - Updated the following space related discoveries: "DB Filegroups", "DB Files", "Transaction Log File", "FILESTREAM Filegroups", "Memory-Optimized Data Filegroup", and "Memory-Optimized Data Filegroup Containers".
 Now they are disabled by default to reduce the load on the environment
 - Updated the "Summary Dashboard" views.
-Now they also contain tiles for the SQL Server Integration Services.
+Now they also contain tiles for the SQL Server Integration Services
 - Updated the "Product Version Compliance" monitor with the most recent version of the public updates for SQL Server
 - Updated display strings